 The implementation of the RCEP may face several challenges.
-To start with, consolidating and harmonising tariff liberalisation is difficult to achieve.
-Each of the five ASEAN+1 FTAs has different tariff elimination schedules, and 55 tariff elimination schedules exist under the five ASEAN+1 FTAs (Fukunaga and Kuno, 2012).
-Not all member countries view greater openness as an advantage, and many, therefore, might not be willing to commit to deeper integration and tend to make lower offers than those under their existing FTAs.
-Some RCEP members are also members of the CPTPP, giving rise to concerns about potential confusion over the future implementation of both agreements, especially in dealing with behind-the-border commitments.
-The three major economies in the RCEP - China, Japan, and Korea - have relatively few trade agreements, so joining the RCEP means that these powerful economies must compromise with each other (Damuri, 2018).
+To start with, consolidating and harmonising tariff liberalisation is a difficult task to achieve.
+Each of the five ASEAN+1 FTAs has different tariff elimination schedules, and 55 tariff elimination schedules currently exist under the five ASEAN+1 FTAs (Fukunaga and Kuno, 2012).
+As in the case of India, which decided not to join the RCEP, not all member countries view greater openness as an advantage - hence, many of them might not be willing to commit to deeper integration and tend to make lower offers than those under their existing FTAs.
+Some RCEP members are also members of the CPTPP, so there are concerns over potential confusion over the future implementation of both agreements, especially in dealing with behindthe-border commitments.
+The three major economies in the RCEP - China, Japan, and Korea - have relatively few trade agreements, so joining the RCEP means that more compromises must be made amongst these powerful economies (Damuri, 2018).